dedis/cothority/omniledger/ol/README.md

-m# ol - the CLI to configure OmniLedger permissions
+# ol - the CLI to configure OmniLedger permissions

 ## Create a new OmniLedger, saving the config